kahst/BirdCLEF-Baseline/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-9.1/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 ```

-<i><b>Note:</b> You should be able to run `nvidia-smi` as command and see some details apout your GPU.
+<i><b>Note:</b> You should be able to run `nvidia-smi` as command and see some details about your GPU.
 If not, the proper drivers are missing.
 You can install the drivers for your GPU with e.g. `sudo apt-get install nvidia-390`.</i>

 ### cuDNN